vinicius-OL1/never_alone/README.md

 ## how to use
-first check if you have python 3 installed if not, just run -sudo apt-get install python3 also check if the json and request library is installed
+first check if you have python 3 installed if not, just run ~~~javascript-sudo apt-get install python3 also check if the json and request library is installed

 ### how it works